 Organizations are always looking to add talent to their teams whenever a need arises.
 They spend a lot of money in the process with the hope of getting returns from their investment.
-The process of hiring can be long and overwhelming, making many organizations have a team to run it.
+The hiring process can be long and overwhelming, making many organizations have a team to run it.

 However, the approaches to recruitment differ.
 For example, some firms do not have recruitment teams as they look for the most cost-effective ways of adding talent to their teams.
 But then, many people do not know how to hire without a recruitment team; this article explains how.

 Here are some ways to do it: